 UCalgary Continuing Education training opportunities

-Business Seminars: More than 60 seminars are available and are designed to enhance communication, leadership and management skills, and personal effectiveness.
-These seminars range from three hours to multiple full-day sessions, with most running from 8:30 am to 4:30 pm, at the main or downtown campus.
+Business Seminars: These seminars are designed to enhance communication, leadership and management skills, and personal effectiveness.
+They range from three hours to multiple full-day sessions, with most running from 8:30 am to 4:30 pm at the main or downtown campus.
 View Business Seminars...

 Online and On Campus Courses: Hundreds of courses are offered each term in business, conflict resolution, computing technology, leadership, management, teaching adults and more.
 View courses...

-For more information about how you can take advantage of the Canada-Alberta Job Grant and for assistance with completing the application for funding, please call Alana Farmer at 403-220-7782.
+For more information about how you can take advantage of the Canada-Alberta Job Grant, please contact us.